 Yes they can.
-Unless the selection documentation specifically states that you must write your own.
+Unless the selection documentation (or recruitment policy, and in this case it should also be specified in the selection documentation) specifically states that you must write your own.

 I recently read some interesting comments on a forum about this exact topic.
 Someone posed the exact same question and the responses they got varied a lot.
 One person even recounted a story of how they had sat on a government recruitment panel and decided not to interview someone because the panel suspected they had not written their own statements addressing the selection criteria.